Lifelong learning: Pedagogy

-Workplace learning

-Professions typically recognize the importance of developing practitioners becoming lifelong learners.
-Nowadays, formal training is only a beginning.
-Knowledge accumulates at such a fast rate that one must continue to learn to be effective (Williams, 2001).
-Many licensed professions mandate that their members continue learning to maintain a license.
-(Merriam, Caffarella, & Baumgartner, 2007).
-Having said this, what are the characteristics or skills that a lifelong learner must develop.
-Reflective learning and critical thinking can help a learner to become more self-reliant through learning how to learn, thus making them better able to direct, manage, and control their own learning process (Candy, 1990).
-Sipe (1995) studied experimentally "open" teachers and found that they valued self-directed learning, collaboration, reflection, and challenge; risk taking in their learning was seen as an opportunity, not a threat.
-Dunlap and Grabinger (2003) say that for higher education students to be lifelong learners, they must develop a capacity for self-direction, metacognition awareness, and a disposition toward learning (Merriam, Caffarella, & Baumgartner, 2007).
+Reflective learning and critical thinking can help a learner to become more self-reliant through learning how to learn, thus making them better able to direct, manage, and control their own learning process.
+Sipe studied experimentally "open" teachers and found that they valued self-directed learning, collaboration, reflection, and challenge; risk taking in their learning was seen as an opportunity, not a threat.
+Dunlap and Grabinger say that for higher education students to be lifelong learners, they must develop a capacity for self-direction, metacognition awareness, and a disposition toward learning.

-Metacognition

-While the study of metacognition originally gave educational psychologists insights into what differentiated successful students from their less successful peers, it is increasingly being used to inform teaching that aims to make students more aware of their learning processes, and show them how to regulate those processes for more effective learning throughout their lives.

-Educators can employ Cognitive Strategy Instruction (CSI) as a means to help learners develop their metacognition.
-Again, learners who are better equipped to create learning strategies for themselves will have more success in achieving their cognitive goals.

-As lifelong learning is "lifelong, lifewide, voluntary, and self-motivated" learning to learn, that is, learning how to recognize learning strategies, and monitor and evaluate learning, is a pre-condition for lifelong learning.
-Metacognition is an essential first step in developing lifelong learning.

-Delors Report and the four pillars of learning

 The Delors Report proposed an integrated vision of education based on two key paradigms: lifelong learning and the four pillars of learning.
-The report proposed a holistic conceptual framework of learning, that of the 'four pillars of learning'.
-It argued that formal education tends to emphasize the acquisition of knowledge to the detriment of other types of learning essential to sustaining human development.
-It stressed the need to think of learning over the life course, and to address how everyone can develop relevant skills, knowledge and attitudes for work, citizenship and personal fulfillment.
+It argued that formal education tends to emphasize the acquisition of knowledge to the detriment of other types of learning essential to sustaining human development, stressing the need to think of learning over the lifespan, and to address how everyone can develop relevant skills, knowledge and attitudes for work, citizenship and personal fulfillment.
 The four pillars of learning are: